rollthecloudinc/quell/README.md

 # Druid

+Druid is a serverless publishing platform optimized for the modern web using cutting edge technology.

+### Motivations

 * Embrace modern JavaScript ecosystem
 * Innovate, inspire others to use Angular and Reactive programming
 * Provide example of complex Angular application for learning purposes.